Welcome, Humans of Planet Earth!

 - TravelMuse – travel planning with tips and travel guides

 - The Luggage List – a luggage resource site that offers reviews and suggestions on the best luggage for a wide variety of categories

 - SiteGround – this is #1 and best website hosting service that I have used so far and the one I am currently using.
 (You get one free domain if you are starting out.)
-And their uptime is really 99.9%, not just in writing but for real.
+And, with them your website uptime will be 99.9%.

 Travel Writing Tools

 - Grammarly – a spell-check tool I use.
 Through my browser, anything I write automatically goes through their database of spelling and grammatical checks to make sure I write properly

 - Evernote – bring your life’s work together in one digital workspace.
 Evernote is the place to collect inspirational ideas, write meaningful words, and organize all your important documents in one place.
 Now you can do voice recording as well

 - TextExpander – lets you create your own short keys for words, phrases or emails you type regularly

 - Hemingway Editor – this app does more, than just turning your writing bold and clear